China plans easier border entry rules for some foreign tourists | Business

 China plans easier border entry rules for some foreign tourists

-China's government on Monday issued draft rules aimed at making it easier for some foreigners to enter China for visits to tourism sites along the Chinese border.
-Travel groups organised by tour agencies in border areas in China can choose their port of entry and exit "flexibly", the Ministry of Culture and Tourism said in a statement, without giving specifics on locations and dates.
-Quarantine for foreign arrivals has also been reduced.
+China's government issued draft rules aimed at making it easier for some foreigners to enter China for visits to tourism sites along the Chinese border.
+Travel groups organised by tour agencies in border areas in China can choose their port of entry and exit "flexibly", the Ministry of Culture and Tourism said in a statement on Monday, without giving specifics on locations and dates.

-China's government on Monday issued draft rules aimed at making it easier for some foreigners to enter China for visits to tourism sites along the Chinese border.
+China's government issued draft rules aimed at making it easier for some foreigners to enter China for visits to tourism sites along the Chinese border.

 In recent months, rules have gradually been relaxed, from resuming more direct flights between China and some countries to allowing foreign students with valid residence permits to enter China.
 Quarantine for foreign arrivals has also been reduced.
 China shares a border with more than 10 countries including Russia, Mongolia, Myanmar, Laos and Vietnam.